About this report

 In November 2020, Amazon Pharmacy has been officially launched to offer home delivery for prescription medication in 45 states, excluding Hawaii, Illinois, Kentucky, Louisiana and Minnesota – which will be added in the future.
 The service lets customers create their “secure pharmacy profile” that could include information about their health insurance, outstanding medical issues like allergies, and any regular prescriptions.
 It offers a range of both generic and brand-name drugs, including commonly prescribed drugs like insulin, triamcinolone steroid creams, and so on – but not Schedule II medications such as many common opioids like Oxycontin.

 Amazon Care was launched in September 2019 as a virtual and in-person healthcare offering for the company’s employees, initially those with the company’s health insurance plan located in and around the Seattle area.
 The service is accessible through an app, offering chat and remote video, follow-up visits and prescription drug delivery in person directly at an employee’s home or office.
-In March 2021, the company announced that it will offer Amazon Care to everyone (not just its employees) in the U.S.
+In March 2021, the company announced that it will offer Amazon Care to everyone (not just its employees) in the U.S. And in August 2022, it was announced that Amazon Care would shut down by the end of the year.
+It is expected that the tech giant refocuses its primary care efforts around One Medical, which it acquired in July 2022.

 At the end of August 2020, Amazon launched the Halo Band wearable and an accompanying service to engage the wider audience in healthcare.
 The device has no screen of its own but its companion app comes with two novel capabilities – it uses the smartphone’s camera to create 3D scans for body fat and the built-in microphones can listen for the emotion in the user’s voice.
 Additionally, the Halo Band also tracks all the usual data points, like activity, calories and sleep.
 In September 2021, Amazon Halo View with its own display and several other enhancements was announced.
+And in September 2022, the Halo Rise joined the lineup – a contactless sleep tracker designed to sit on a bedside table from where it can detect sleep quality and states, coupled with movements and breathing patterns.

 Amazon’s ambitions in the healthcare space are vast and the company is seemingly just getting started.
 Down the road, we could envision the retail giant becoming a benefits marketplace for employers and payers by offering a frictionless method to access benefits.
 Also, it could potentially turn its Amazon Care offering into a back-end infrastructure service for provider groups.